 Investment safeguards – super is highly protected in Australia and cannot be accessed until a condition of release is met.

-Professionally managed funds – Student Super members are invested in Macquarie funds or Westpac cash management accounts, depending on their balance.
+Professionally managed funds – Student Super members are invested in Macquarie and BlackRock funds or Westpac cash management accounts, depending on their balance.

 Tax benefits – super is a concessionally taxed investment method.

 Easy to open an account – with Student Super you can open an account online in less than 5 minutes.

 Money cannot be accessed until a condition of release is met, so you can’t withdraw the money at any time.

 Need a TFN to make personal contributions (transferring from a bank account into a super fund).